V1dhun/fbctf/README.md

 ## What is FBCTF?

-The Facebook CTF is a platform to host Jeopardy and “King of the Hill” style Capture the Flag competitions.
+The Facebook CTF is a platform to host Jeopardy and “King of the Hill” style Capture the Flag competitions. mainly consist of binary exploitation and buffer overflow attacks

 <div align="center"><img src="screencapture.gif" /></div>